 Meet Your Bridal Jewelry Designer Noelle Kostraba

 The classic, alluring style of low back bridal and formal gowns inspired me to create backdrop necklaces to fill the space with glistening droplets of crystals and pearls for your big event.

 I first started creating bridal jewelry, for real, for my own wedding.
 I couldn’t find back jewelry or any backdrop necklaces that were unique but classy.
 I decided to give it a try and make my own bridal jewelry.
 An artist and nail tech for over 30 years, I knew I had the same skill set to hand craft jewelry for a living.
 I met Lana May, a world renowned jewelry instructor and took classes for a couple of years.
 I was working on my own jewelry pieces between nail clients in my salon and clients took notice.
 They started commissioning me to design pieces for their weddings.
-When the photographer first saw me at my own wedding, she first commented on my necklace, not my gown, which made me think that I might be onto something here.
+When our photographer saw me at my own wedding, she first commented on my necklace, not my gown, which made me think that I might be onto something here.
 I thought most people would comment on the gown first.

 In 2009 I submitted pieces to Fire Mountain Gems for their worldwide beading contest.
 Four of my pieces made it to the finals out of thousands of submissions.
 That was huge to me and gave me the confidence to put everything I had into my passion.